 - Assisted Listening Devices (ALDs)

 Hotels and bed-and-breakfasts in the Cambridge area will become fully booked well in advance of Commencement.
-Because there are many other colleges and universities in the Greater Boston area with their own graduation festivities at the same time of year, it can become challenging to locate accommodations as the date gets closer.
+Because there are many other colleges and universities in the Greater Boston area with their own graduation festivities at the same time of year, it can become challenging to locate places to stay as the date gets closer.
 We recommend making reservations for guest lodging as soon as possible.
 If possible, we advise making reservations that can be cancelled later on, when booking early.

 Check not only hotels right in Harvard Square (which may already be booked or have high prices due to the high demand) but also surrounding locations.
 Guests may want to consider hotels that are located on the MBTA public transit system, which opens up areas of Boston and other nearby communities, such as Somerville, Medford, Arlington, and Watertown.
 Harvard is easily accessible on the MBTA red line subway and by several major bus routes.
 Public transportation options also include various taxicab and ride-share services.